redfords/schedule/README.md

 ```

 ## Usage
-To build the executable jar you can run this command:
+To build the executable jar you can use this command:

 ```
 ./gradlew bootJar